Elements-SRL/cl384-python/README.md

 Open a **command prompt**.

-Navigate to the folder you wish to install the calibrator to.
+Navigate to the folder you wish to install the project to.

 Now you need to use Python to create a **virtual environment** also called **venv**.